 The ability to work with data using computers is valued by employers in the biology sciences and applies widely across all sub-disciplines of biology.
 Undergraduate students in biology are aware of a missing curriculum component in this area, and we have proposed this new course in part response to the Academic Unit Program report recommending a review of the biology curriculum.

-A main suggestion to improve quanitative training in ecology-related disciplines is ‘to relate theoretical and statistical modeling to applied ecological problems’ (Barraquand et al. 2014).
+A main suggestion to improve quantitative training in ecology-related disciplines is ‘to relate theoretical and statistical modeling to applied ecological problems’ (Barraquand et al. 2014).
 In this lab-only course, students will practice data archiving, loading, processing, analysis, and visualization using data from a variety of areas within the biological sciences.
 The proposed course will develop student’s data skills, while communicating the relevance and need for these skills in biology.

 This course will provide fundamental training across all areas in biology, and the skills learned during this course will be built upon during upper-level courses in biology.